 This is a copy of Wallace Collection sword A474, from around 1450.
 Though big, it is beautifully balanced for two handed use, allowing for sweeping cuts, and it must have been a fearsome sight having a knight swinging this huge sword coming at you across the battlefield.
 The grip is wood covered in leather, the hilt and fittings are steel, and the sword comes with a wood, steel, and leather scabbard.
 I love big swords, and this is a truly impressive example, one of the largest commercially available swords on the market today.
-(And it has blue leather wrapping the hilt and scabbard.
+(And the hilt and scabbard are blue leather.
 "Blue leather on a sword, Mal.
 How cool is that?")

 (original, courtesy of The Wallace Collection)

 grip and pommel: 12 3/4"

 weight (sword and sheath): 5 lb 7 oz